Capitol LP ST-277 Released August 4, 1969 ~ Variety July 30, 1969

 but it's a bargain considering there are nearly 30 songs per CD.

-Turn on the Music Machine / Beyond the Garage
+Turn on the Music Machine /

 Beyond the Garage.
 The Bonniwell Music Machine.
 Compact disc.
 Sundazed SC 11030 (P.O.
 Box 85, Coxsackie NY 12054), 1995.
 Recorded 1967-1968.
 Produced by Brian Ross and Sean Bonniwell.
 Reissue produced by Bob Irwin and Sean Bonniwell.